quasar-army/lsd-cli/README.md

 Now throughout the project, we would only import `User.ts`, never `BaseUser.ts`.
 Changes to BaseUser can happen freely and `User.ts` will still have the `sayHello` function.

 ### Is this necessary?
 To be clear, we have never had to do this pattern in the Quasar Army.
-We generated models directly.
-However if we start running into edge cases, we'll start following this pattern to allow for more flexibility.
+We generate models directly.
+However if we start running into edge cases, we'll follow this pattern to allow for more flexibility.